Inna-B10/Mint-and-Sun/README.md

 ## 🚀 Features

-Simple design with minimal SEO optimization.
+Simple design with minimal SEO optimization, deployed on Vercel with configured Sanity Webhook that automatically notify Vercel to rebuild the site after updating data in Sanity.

 ### 🖥️ Frontend (Next.js 15)